wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Perpetual inspiration is as necessary to the life of goodness, holiness and happiness as perpetual respiration is necessary to animal life."
+💬 Quote of the Day: "Closed systems run down and get more chaotic over time.
+Always get better by being 'open' to outside energy and templates of better ways to function."
 <!-- end quote -->